MrAmii/Artillery-Sidewinder-X4Plus-Proper-Powerdown/README.md

 # Artillery-Sidewinder-X4Plus-Proper-Powerdown
-This will allow you to power down your system responsibly
+This will allow you to power down your system responsibly.
+Once executed, allow ten seconds before flipping the power switch off.

 # Klipper Host Power-Off Integration (Artillery X4 Plus)